jrenslin/mehp/README.md

 All positioning and styling is done in CSS files.
 Two CSS files should be loaded: one general one (`mehp.css`) and one for the theme (e.g. `seoul.css`).

+To use a custom theme, just replace `<path>/themes/seoul.css` with your own theme.
+For writing one, you may either copy the existing, default theme or copy `themes.css` and start from scratch.

 ## Usage

 To use mehp on an html file, include the following within the <head> tag.
 Replace `../` with the path of mehp on your server.